pace-neutrons/Horace/documentation/user_docs/docs/example_scripts/horace_diagnostics.rst

 Horace Diagnostics
 ##################

-This is a tutorial to explore some of the diagnostic features in Horace that allow you to understand strange features in your data.
+This is a tutorial was originally a script designed to explore some of the diagnostic features in Horace that allow you to understand strange features in your data.

+For the full script see `Whole script`_

 This will take you through all the steps from generation, spurion spotting, and analysis.